SENCo's Resource Page

 - braille question papers

-In this way Awarding Bodies will comply with the duty of the Equality Act 2010 to make 'reasonable adjustments'.
+This is the way Awarding Bodies comply with the duty of the Equality Act 2010 to make 'reasonable adjustments'.

 The Equality Act 2010 requires an Awarding Body to make reasonable adjustments where a disabled person would be at a substantial disadvantage in undertaking an assessment.